Hessian-based Lagrangian closure theory for passive scalar turbulence: Renormalization procedure

 Note that left sides of Eqs. (\ref{forward expansion}) and (\ref{backward expansion}) take the same value ($\tilde{\mathcal{H}}(t,t')=\tilde{\mathcal{H}}(t',t)$ by definition), while the finite truncation of right sides results in their difference.
 In case of the lowest-order truncation, this is equivalent to replace $\tilde{\mathcal{H}}(t,t')$ with either of $\mathcal{H}(t,t')$ or $\mathcal{H}(t',t)$, where no evident selection rule exists so far.
-Fortunately, at the lowest-order renormalization, either of Lagrangian or Eulerian times of every $\mathcal{H}$ can be determined from their origins.
-For example, regarding the second term of the right side of Eq. (\ref{2TC eq.0}), Lagrangian time $t$ of $H(-\mathbf{k};t,t')$ originates from the expansion of the Lagrangian Hessian, while the remaining $t'$ does from the Eulerian Hessian.
+Fortunately, at the lowest-order renormalization, every $\mathcal{H}$ directly inherits one time variable from either of Lagrangian or Eulerian equations, so we can avoid the ambiguity given above.
+This is how we conducted the Lagrangian renormalization in Sec. \ref{LAGRANGIAN RENORMALIZATION}.\\

 In more general case, however, the ambiguity problem cannot be removed by such a simple algorithm.
 Here we see another renormalization procedure of wider applicablity for future progress of Lagrangian closures.
 The ambiguity exactly comes from the time-asymmetry of the Lagrangian auto-correlation.
 Thus we choose its time-symmetric part as an alternative representative to it; i.e.

 where the superscript $S$ stands for time-symmetrization.
 Likewise we did for $\mathcal{H}$ in Sec. \ref{LAGRANGIAN RENORMALIZATION}, $\mathcal{H}^{\scalebox{0.6}{S}}$ can be expanded as

 which is now \emph{uniquely} reverted as